aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 'g' has no local definition, and in fact no global one we can see either.
 So it's neither fast nor deref.
-(CPython's compiler will generate different instructions for variables known to be global -- instructions like `LOAD_GLOBAL` -- but our compiler won't.
+(CPython's compiler will generate different instructions for variables known to be global -- instructions like `LOAD_GLOBAL`---but our compiler won't.
 This should be an easy improvement to make.)

-A `class` scope doesn't get fast or deref variables -- only its function-type subscopes do, such as its method definitions.
+A `class` scope doesn't get fast or deref variables---only its function-type subscopes do, such as its method definitions.
 Nested classes are forbidden in this compiler, to avoid some of Python's dark corners.
 So are `del` statements and explicit `nonlocal` and `global`